 - Native notifications for individual accounts clicking on which focuses the app window and selects respective account in the accounts list.

 - System tray icon with a total number of unread messages shown on top of it.
 Enabling local messages store improves this feature (how to enable), see respective issue.

-- Full, tabs and dropdown view modes.
+- Switchable view layouts (full, tabs and dropdown).
 See details here and screenshots in images folder.